MatWojek/FileOrganizer/README.md

 or empty documents, and supports batch processing of multiple directories.
 Ideal for cleaning up downloads, recovered files, or messy folders efficiently.

-## Goal

-In the future this will be AI-based photo organization tool designed to automatically categorize and sort images into meaningful folders.
-Instead of spending hours manually moving files, you provide the application with a reference dataset of already sorted photos.
-Using this dataset, the AI learns to recognize categories (such as family, pets, holidays, landscapes) and then applies this knowledge to classify and sort new, unsorted images.

-This project aims to make photo management faster, smarter, and more intuitive.
-It can be adapted for personal use (organizing family albums), professional workflows (photographers sorting thousands of shots), or specialized domains (medical imaging, research datasets, etc.).

 ## Features

 - Sorts files into folders by extension